UAlberta-NLP/KinshipAutoLex/README.md

 ## Resource

 The .csv file  "Integrated Resource.csv" is a comprehensive mapping resource with one kinship concept per row.
-The columns are: Subdomain,	Concept,	Abbreviation, Hypernyms,	All words,	Dev words,	Test words,	Category,	Auto gloss,	Seed language, Seed word,	Actual gloss,	WN synset ID,	WN synset,	BN synset ID,	BN synset, and WN/BN gloss
+The columns are: Subdomain, Concept, Abbreviation, Hypernyms, All words, Dev words, Test words, Category, Auto gloss, Seed language, Seed word, Actual gloss, WN synset ID, WN synset, BN synset ID, BN synset, and WN/BN gloss.

-## Programs

-### Source Code for Experiments
+## Source Code for Experiments

 This folder contains the implementation of the method described in the paper and a file to evaluate the results.
 The files in this folder allow you to replicate the experiment in Section 5 of our paper, to generate the results we reported in Table 3.
-#### Codes contained

-##### goolge_trans_method_cleaned.py
+### goolge_trans_method_cleaned.py

 This file contains the implementation of the method described in section 4 of the paper, in which the used translator is Google Translate.
 The output of this code is a ".txt" file in the "Results" folder.
 This code requires one additional package other than the default packages, googletrans==3.1.0a0 This file takes 3 arguments.

-    + -l takes a string input that indicates the target language of this run
+-l takes a string input that indicates the target language of this run.
-    + -t takes a boolean input that indicates whether to use the prepared set of translations in the folder "Translation".
+-t takes a boolean input that indicates whether to use the prepared set of translations in the folder "Translation".
-    + -b takes a boolean input that indicates whether to use the prepared set of results of back translations in the folder "Translation".
+-b takes a boolean input that indicates whether to use the prepared set of results of back translations in the folder "Translation".

 The default target language is English, and the prepared translation and back-translation results will are not used by default.

 Sample run:

 ```python